scummvm/scummvm/doc/docportal/settings/keymaps.rst

 ,,,,,,,,,,,,,,,,,

-Click on the red box next to the desired action to add an additional key or button.
-Click on the :guilabel:`▼`  dropdown expander for further options.
+Click on the button next to the desired action to add an additional key or button.
+Click on the **▼**  dropdown expander for more options.

-If all the mapped keys are not visible, hold the pointer over the red box to see all the mapped keys.
+If all the mapped keys are not visible, hold the pointer over the button to see all the mapped keys.

 Reset
 	Resets all keymaps to default.